siddharthapramanik771/Gurmukhi-Handwritten-Digit-Classification/README.md

 # Gurmukhi Handwritten Digit Classification Report
 ## Introduction
 The objective of this project is to classify Gurmukhi handwritten digits using a Neural Network.
 The dataset used in this project consists of images of handwritten digits from 0 to 9, written in the Gurmukhi script.
-The dataset was manually created and labeled by the author of the project.

 ## Methodology
 The project was implemented using Python 3.
 The neural network was implemented using the numpy and matplotlib libraries.
 The PIL library was used to process the images.